JoelNiklaus/LegalDatasets/finetune/covid19_emergency_event/README.md

 ### Data Fields

 The jsonl files have the following basic columns:
-- `language`: The language of the sentence (detected automatically with ftlangdetect)
+- `language`: The language of the sentence (set based on the country)
 - `country`: The country of the sentence
 - `text`: Sentence that has been annotated